veryalien/mycobit/README.md

 Instructions go in the first nibble of each byte.

-Press button A once so that the value 1 is shown on the top row of leds: ``. . . .
+Repeatedly press button A until the value 1 is shown on the top row of leds: ``. . . .
 O``

 The instruction 1 shows a value on the display at runtime.